namhyung/uftrace/CONTRIBUTING.md

 [clang-format](https://clang.llvm.org/docs/ClangFormat.html) so that
 our source code has a consistent coding style at all times.

+You need to install pre-commit package but please note that python version 3.7 or higher is required.
+The installation can be done as follows.

+    $ python3 -m pip install pre-commit

-You can install pre-commit as follows.
+Then you can simply install a pre-commit hook inside the uftrace source directory as follows.

     $ pre-commit install
     pre-commit installed at .git/hooks/pre-commit